chi-rb/chi-cloud/README.md

 The host administration password will be requested to complete the installation.

-Once is done you're going to be asked to prefix the $PATH on your shell profile.
-This will map any rails commands to the cloud instance inside the root directory, whilst leaving any additional Ruby management tools (rbenv, RVM etc) intact for other projects.
+Once is done you're going to be asked to prefix the `$PATH` on your shell profile.
+This will map any Rails commands to the cloud instance inside the root directory, whilst leaving any additional Ruby management tools (Rbenv, RVM, etc) intact for other projects.

 ## How to uninstall?